People of Glassell Park: Frank Serrano | KCET

 I come from a family where it was just my mom, and she was working, but she was always checking on us.
 She made sure that we were going to school and staying out of trouble.

 I think that it's very important that parents get involved.
-I go out and talk to the parents about their teenagers, their fourteen, fifteen, sixteen year olds, and role that they have to play in their kids' lives.
+I go out and talk to the parents about their teenagers, their 14, 15, 16-year-olds, and the role that they have to play in their kids' lives.
 We have to make sure they are supervised in the activities they are involved in.
 I think that because of my personal experience with my family, I can at least go out and talk to parents about what has worked.
 That's why I'm here.
 I graduated high school, joined the Marine Corps, and joined LAPD.
 It helped me a lot to establish my foundation.
 Now I'm doing the same thing with my kids.

 I tell the community about my personal experiences and I am motivated to help the youth because they're the future.
 That's the bottom line.
 The teenagers that we have need some guidance and mentorship.
 They are the future of the city of Los Angeles.
 They're the ones who are going become the leaders later on.
 We want them to become something positive for the community.
 What are they going to be giving back to the community as they grow?